I am a Registered Clinical Counsellor (RCC),

 Some of the tools available on this journey include dream work, music therapy, expressive arts, symbol work and imaginal exploration, Jungian based depth work and contemporary approaches from the wider field of psychology including CBT and mindfulness-based approaches.

-I have completed a PhD-Equivalent post-graduate program in Switzerland at the CG Jung Institute Zürich in analytical psychology which authorizes me with the designation of Jungian Analyst.
+I have completed a PhD-Equivalent post-graduate program in Switzerland at the CG Jung Institute Zürich in analytical psychology which authorizes me with the designation of Jungian Psychoanalyst.

 Archetypal Music Psychotherapy (AMP) which integrates core Jungian principles within a clinical improvisation framework.

-I have served as a board member of the Vancouver Jung Society and before training as a music therapist I spent a decade of my life traveling the world as an international recording artist releasing albums on Universal/True North Records.
+Before training as a psychotherapist I spent a decade of my life traveling the world as an international recording artist releasing albums on Universal/True North Records.
 My music has won awards for "Pop Album of the Year," and "Film Score of the Year," and was nominated for "Songwriter of the Year," along with Sarah McLachlan, Nelly Furtado and Ian Tyson.